Substantive equality: History

 Aristotle was the first philosopher to articulate the connection between equality and justice.
 Aristotle believed equals were to be treated alike and unequals in an unlike manner.
 Aristotle's notion of equality influenced the conception of formal equality in western jurisprudence.
 Formal equality advocates for the neutral treatment of all people based on the norms of the dominant group in society.
+While first-wave feminism mostly advocated for formal equality, second-wave feminism promoted substantive equality.
 During the late 20th century, substantive equality originated in opposition to formal equality.
 This approach was inspired by early landmark constitutional cases in the United States, which broke away from formal approaches to equality in favor of a more substantive process.
 For example, in Brown v.
 Board of Education (1954) the US Supreme Court deemed it unlawful to segregate children's access to education on the basis of race.
-This case was influential in transforming US anti-discrimination laws as it sought equitable outcomes and equal opportunities for African Americans.
+This case was influential in transforming US anti-discrimination laws as it sought equitable outcomes for African Americans.
 The substantive approach rejects earlier notions that claimed social, political, economic, and historical differences were a legitimate justification for the differential treatment of marginalised and disadvantaged groups in society.